Canon SL1 vs Olympus E-5

 Studio photographers will appreciate that the Olympus E-5 (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL1 and the E-5 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the E-5 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the E-5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Olympus E-5 Manual.
+Further information on the features and operation of the SL1 and E-5 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Olympus E-5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SL1 and the Olympus E-5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.